Vriesea Plant Care Tips: The Bromeliad With The Flaming Sword Flower

-You can use an all purpose orchid food, diluted to 1/2 strength, or this fertilizer formulated for air plants.
+You can use an all-purpose orchid food, diluted to 1/2 strength, or this fertilizer formulated for air plants.
 Easy does it on the fertilizing.
-Once a twice a year will do it & only in the spring or summer.
+Once or a twice a year will do it & only in the spring or summer.

 Here’s the Vriesea hanging out with a Neoregelia in my bathroom.
 You can clearly see the central cup which collects the water & nutrients.